 Redtwig Dogwood (Cornus stolonifera) – This is a great shrub because of its bright red stems.
 I like to use it in my winter container designs.
 Tolerates wet soils.
 Zones 2 – 8.
 6′ tall x 12′ wide.

-Sweet Pepperbush (Clethra alnifolia) – The sweet scent produced by the flowers on this shrub make it a must have for any fragrant garden.
-Moist but well drained soil.
+Sweet Pepperbush (Clethra alnifolia) – The sweet scent produced by the flowers on this shrub makes it a must-have for any fragrant garden.
+Moist but well-drained soil.
 Zones 3 – 9.
 8′ tall x 8′ wide.

 Bee Balm (Monarda didyma) – I like this plant because the bees and the hummingbirds find it so attractive.
 Blooms for an extended period.
 My favorite is ‘Marshall’s Delight’ because of its clear pink flowers and resistance to powdery mildew.
 Zones 4 – 9.

 Calla Lilies (Zantedeschia aethiopica) – The flowers produced by these summer bulbs remind me of fabric from the 1940s.
 I grow ‘Green Goddess’ in 1-gallon black nursery pots in my garden pool.
 Zones 8 – 10.